Climenty/svg-join/README.md

+**Fork of https://github.com/Climenty/svg-join, modified to have consistent results with sorted assets**

 # SVG-Join

 There are webpack or gulp solutions for combining SVG.
 But I could not find simple CLI version.
 Here it is.
 It just join SVG files in symbol collection with CSS description.